crickbabs/ZebrafishDevelopingHindbrainAtlas/README.md

-### Please note that this page is currently under construction and liable to frequently change.
+### Please note that this page is currently under construction and liable to frequent change.
 ---

 # A single cell transcriptome atlas of the developing zebrafish hindbrain.